-Jennifer Niem completed her BSc degree in Agriculture majoring in Plant Pathology from University of the Philippines Los Baños (UPLB) and her MSc degree in Plant Pathology from Washington State University, USA.
+Jennifer completed her BSc degree in Agriculture majoring in Plant Pathology from University of the Philippines Los Baños (UPLB) and her MSc degree in Plant Pathology from Washington State University, USA.

 Specialization: Plant pathology

 Focus area: Biological control of grapevine trunk diseases